 What Do Landscapes Say? | 2019 – 2021

-Why would I want to visit an open-pit diamond mine in Siberia?
-The answer started with graphite, my main drawing material.
+My proposal was to visit an open-pit diamond mine in Siberia.
+This idea started with graphite, my main drawing material.
 Graphite is pure carbon and has the same chemical substance as diamond.
 Graphite and diamonds are all allotropes of carbon, meaning that though they have the same chemical form, they have different physical forms.
 This idea of my humble pencil being a chemical diamond has long fascinated me; all of my drawings are made on crumpled paper, and take a very long time to make.
 I lavish time on the damaged surfaces as a way of spending time with damage.
 I wish to find another way to think about what we value through my work, to see value in overlooked things.
 This may show a way forward to taking better care of the earth by damaging, and extracting, less.

 The collective What Do Landscapes Say? made one trip to Russia in 2019, traveling together for two weeks to Moscow, Petrozavdosk, Kizhi Island, St. Petersburg and Vyborg.
 Each participant then made plans to continue their research through individual projects, spread throughout Russia.
 Some of us managed to visit our sites in time, but for many it was not to be.
-On the 11th of March, 2020, I was woken up by a text message from Siberian Airlines, saying my flight from Munich to Moscow, and Moscow to Mirny, had been cancelled.
+On the 11th of March, 2020, I was woken by a text message from Siberian Airlines, saying my flights to Moscow, and then to Mirny, had been cancelled.
 Suddenly, because of Covid, almost none of our plans could go ahead.
-As we all waited, our research continued, and we were able to write essays, convene an online symposium, and eventually even hold two exhibitions on the project, in Rotterdam and Moscow.
-Below are some of the results of my research, in which I started to consider the different temporal states and speeds present and entangled at the site of Mirny, typical of the current turmoil of this new ecologically disturbed era: geologic, artistic, economic and panic time.
+As we all waited, our research continued, and we were able to write essays, convene an online symposium, and eventually hold two exhibitions on the project, in Rotterdam and Moscow.
+Below are some of the results of my research, in which I started to consider the different temporal states and speeds present and entangled at the site of Mirny, typical of the current turmoil of this new ecologically disturbed era.

 Diamonds are very, very old.
 In Siberia estimates are that they formed 2 billion years ago.
 They came to the surface of the earth through ancient volcanic explosions, and are some of the only materials that carry information about the earth’s molten mantel.
 Their strength comes from carbon atoms linking together in a lattice structure, creating the characteristic facets.
 I always think it’s a great pity to cut and polish them, as they are so ancient, and so beautiful in the rough.